Wisconsin increasingly isolated as neighbors progress on cannabis policy

 Wisconsin is lagging behind the times on cannabis policy reform.
 While neighboring Michigan and Illinois have legalized cannabis for adults’ use, and Minnesota has a medical cannabis program, Wisconsin remains stubbornly behind the times.
 It is one of only 19 states that still imposes jail on simple possession of cannabis, and one of only 13 that lacks a compassionate medical cannabis law.

-The Assembly GOP caucus is drastically out of step with voters.
+Meanwhile, voters are far ahead of their legislators.
 In November 2018, around a million Wisconsin voters approved advisory questions on their ballots calling for more humane cannabis laws.
 Every single one of the measures passed.
 Medical cannabis questions received between 67% and 89% in the 11 counties and two cities where they appeared.
 Adult-use questions garnered between 60% and 76% of the vote.

 Take action